Visiting China soon? Here are the best China travel apps that I use and recommend every time.

 The leading food delivery apps in China are Meituan and Ele.me, and they’re used by millions of Chinese every day.

-The problem is, these apps are only available in Mandarin.
+The problem is, these apps are only available in Mandarin and you may need a Chinese phone number.
 So, unless you can understand Chinese characters, you’re going hungry!

 Luckily, that’s where Sherpa’s comes in.
 Not only can you order food straight to your hotel door using their English version app, you can also get alcohol, groceries, and even movie tickets.